key4hep/EDM4hep/plugins/delphes/README.md

 takes a list of collection names that will then also be available in the output.

 #### `ReconstructedParticleCollections`
-All 'Track' and 'Tower' input collections that will be stored in one global `edm4hep::ReconstructedParticleCollection`.
+All `Track` and `Tower` input collections that will be stored in one global `edm4hep::ReconstructedParticleCollection`.
 These will be associated to the generated particles stored as `edm4hep::MCParticle`s.
 The converter works under the assumption that this is a non-overlapping list of particles.
 It is the users